openwisp/openwisp-monitoring/README.rst

 | **default**: | ``600``                       |
 +--------------+-------------------------------+

-This setting allows you to set a cache lock expiration time for the iperf check when running on multiple servers.
-Make sure it is always greater than the total iperf check time, i.e. greater than the TCP + UDP test time.
+This setting allows you to set a cache lock expiration time for the iperf3 check when running on multiple servers.
+Make sure it is always greater than the total iperf3 check time, i.e. greater than the TCP + UDP test time.
 By default, it is set to **600 seconds (10 mins)**.

 ``OPENWISP_MONITORING_AUTO_CHARTS``